QuoteCall

+You need to figure out how to become a Georgia resident!
 Getting ready to relocate to Georgia or recently settled into your new home?
-Congratulations on your big move!
-While you likely have a lot on your mind, one of the first things you’ll want to do after moving is establishing residency in Georgia.
-Georgia state residency will allow you to qualify for in-state tuition if you’re a student and avoid complicated income tax situations.
+One of the first things you must do is establish residency in Georgia.
+Georgia state residency will allow you to qualify for in-state tuition if you’re a student and avoid tax problems.

-This complete guide will cover how to become a Georgia resident and cover both income taxes and student residency.
+This complete guide will cover how to become a Georgia resident, including income taxes and student residency.
+By completing these steps, you'll establish residency in Georgia and enjoy all the benefits of living in this terrific state.

 Why Becoming a Georgia Resident Matters

 Why do you need to know how to become a Georgia resident?
 What does it matter if you settle in, start working, and go on with your life?
-Establishing residency in Georgia may not seem urgent, but it affects taxes and college tuition if you hope to qualify for lower in-state tuition.
+Establishing residency in Georgia may not seem urgent.
+However, it affects taxes and college tuition if you hope to qualify for lower in-state tuition.

-In terms of taxes, it’s a good idea to establish residency quickly as your state of residency can then tax all of your income even if it’s earned in another state or outside of the country.
-If residency isn’t clearly established, your old state may try to challenge your residency and come after you for income taxes.
+Regarding taxes, it’s a good idea to establish residency quickly.
+Your state of residency can then tax all of your income, even if it’s earned in another state.
+If residency isn’t clearly established, your old state may try to challenge your residency.
+You would then have to pay taxes in your old state.

 How to Become a Georgia Resident

-Becoming an official resident of Georgia will involve finding a primary home and transferring your information from your old state to the state of Georgia.
+Becoming an official resident of Georgia will involve finding a primary home and transferring your information to Georgia.
 After these steps are completed, you’ll officially be a Georgia resident!
+Here are the essential Georgia residency rules.

 Establish a Georgia Residence

-The first step in establishing residency in Georgia is establishing a permanent or primary home in the state either through buying a home or signing a lease.
+The first step in establishing residency in Georgia is establishing a permanent or primary home in the state.
+You can either buy a home or sign a lease.
 A P.O.
 Box won’t count!
-Georgia doesn’t have a “Declaration of Domicile,” an option in states like Florida to officially declare you are a resident of the state and intend to maintain a residence that’s recorded in the public records.
+Georgia doesn’t have a “Declaration of Domicile,” a document that lets you officially declare your residency status.
+Talk to a realtor about buying a house in Georgia and using first-time homebuyer programs in Georgia.

-Georgia requires that you visit the Department of Driver Services (DDS) within 30 days of moving to the state to transfer your driver’s license.
+The process of how to get a Georgia driver's license isn't difficult.
+Georgia requires that you transfer your driver's license with the Department of Driver Services (DDS) within 30 days of relocating.

 Be prepared to bring: